 Urinary incontinence is the loss of bladder control.
 This type of pelvic floor disorder is very common and affects many women across all spectrums of a woman’s lifetime.
 Unfortunately, many women are embarrassed and don’t discuss their symptoms, even with their doctors.
-Up to 1 in 3 women suffer from urinary incontinence.
+Up to one in three women suffer from urinary incontinence.

 Types of urinary incontinence

 Margaret G. Mueller, MD, discusses pelvic floor disorders, symptoms and treatment options.

 The urogynecologists at Northwestern Medicine Women’s Integrated Pelvic Health Program (IPHP) offer comprehensive evaluations and treatment options for women with urinary incontinence, as well as conservative and surgical options.